jamaldevsecops/Web-Server/apache/apache2-with-php-repo-based-installation.md

+# Install Apache with PHP on Ubuntu 20.04
 This guide outlines the installation of Apache and PHP 7.3 on Ubuntu 20.04, followed by enabling `mod_rewrite` for Apache and setting up firewall rules.

 ### Step-by-Step Breakdown